-Exercise is an important part of your diabetic treatment plan due to several reasons.
+Exercise is important part of your diabetic treatment plan due to several reasons.
 They include

 - Benefits to cardio vascular system

 Regular exercises especially aerobic exercise (the kind that makes you sweat and heart beats faster) improves your heart, lungs and blood vessels work.
-It reduces cholesterol and increases HDL levels, so-called good cholesterol.
+It reduces cholesterol and increase HDL levels, so called good cholesterol.

 - High blood pressure control

-It can bring down high blood pressure which is associated with stroke and heart attack.
-Those who exercise regularly have a slower resting heart rate.
+It can bring down high blood pressure which is associated with stoke and heart attack.
+Those who exercise regularly have slower resting heart rate.
 Their heart also beats more slowly while exercising.
-A slower heartbeat and lower blood pressure translate into good news for those who wish to stay healthy.
+A slower heart beat and lower blood pressure translate into good news for those who wish to stay healthy.

 - Glucose control